 We are ZaRiah.

-Known for their dynamic staging and audience engagement, ZaRiah was the 2026 Artist-in-Residence with the Friends of Chamber Music Kansas City.
-ZaRiah was the First Prize Winner of the 2025 Frances Walton Chamber Music Competition.
-During their residency for LMC, they embarked on a tour of Washington state in which they performed multiple concerts, were featured on Classical KING-FM, and paid visits to numerous public schools for outreach programs.
+Known for their dynamic staging and audience engagement, ZaRiah is the 2026 Artist-in-Residence with the Friends of Chamber Music Kansas City.
+ZaRiah was recently the First Prize Winner of the Frances Walton Chamber Music Competition with the Ladies Musical Club of Seattle (LMC).
+During their residency with LMC, they embarked on a tour in which they performed multiple concerts, were featured on Classical KING-FM, and paid visits to numerous public schools for outreach programs.
+ZaRiah’s Classical King broadcast was later featured on NPR Live Sessions.

 For ZaRiah, their top priority is connecting with people.
 They often interact with their audiences in various ways such as implementing choreography, performing from memory, as well as conversing directly with the audience.
 ZaRiah believes the intimate and interactive environment of chamber music is what makes it special and meaningful.
 The ensemble’s passion for new music leads them to collaborate regularly with composers and program new works.